DynaMIT-uib/DynaMIT-uib.github.io/_posts/2024-10-17-kickoff-meeting.md

 Our external collaborators and PhD students also gave insightful presentations on their respective projects and how their work aligns with DynaMIT’s objectives, reinforcing the collaborative spirit of the project.
 - Jens Christian: Observational assessment of quiet auroral arc generator theories via data assimilation techniques
-- Sara (PhD student), mesoscale analyses [ask title of her presentation]
+- Sara (PhD student), mesoscale analyses
 - Spencer, EISCAT3D (e3doubt, 3d reconstruction, future plans/status of project)
 - Heikki, the JOIN project (ESA)

-We also received updates on the EZIE mission.

 The meeting gave us a clearer vision for the upcoming phases, and we’re excited to keep making progress with the support of our team and partners.